AlexSmall96/Film-Friends/README.md

 - Users can change their email or password.
 ## UX

 ### Target Audience
+The target audience of this site is anyone who is passionate about films, and enjoys organising and planning their film viewing, as well as connecting with others over common film interests.
 ### Wireframes
 The wireframes below were created to plan the app's front-end layout.
 A large view and a mobile view have been made for each page.

 **Home Page**

 ![](documentation/wireframes/HomePage.png)